juheba/collector-app/lib/generated/openapi/collector-api/doc/ItemApi.md

 Get all items

-Get all itemss of a user
+Get all items of a user

 ### Example
 ```dart